People do not trigger glide cracks.

-Over the last few years we’ve been emphasizing that over 9 out of 10 off-piste accidents occur due to victims triggering the avalanche themselves.
-This usually happens because they weren’t applying basic accident prevention risk reduction measures at the time of the accident.
-We talk about ‘recent avalanche activity’ as a clue of instability.
-By this, we are referring to recent cold dry slab avalanches.
-This is the type of avalanche that’s involved with almost all off-piste avalanche accidents.
+Over 9 out of 10 off-piste accidents occur due to victims triggering the avalanche themselves.
+This usually happens because they weren’t applying basic accident reduction measures at the time of the accident despite clear signs of danger.
+According to experts, one clear sign of danger that many victims did not take into account is ‘recent avalanche activity’ … as a clue of instability.
+The clue of ‘recent avalanche activity’ is recent cold, dry slab avalanches.
+This is the type of avalanche that’s involved with almost all avalanche accidents.
+Therefore this is where attention should be directed for effective accident reduction actions.

 One thing I’ve often noticed when chatting to other off-piste skiers is a deep myth/misunderstanding about glide cracks, sometimes called ‘brown frowns’.

-On the contrary, glide cracks are actually an indication of general snowpack stability.
+On the contrary, glide cracks are actually an indication of general snowpack stability during winter conditions when most accidents happen.
 This may seem counter-intuitive, and many people have resisted this fact.
-Glide cracks are spontaneous events.
-They represent general snowpack stability, except in the very localised areas where they exist.
-Most of the time they don’t release at all.

 Comparatively little research has been done into glide cracks and the relatively rare full-depth avalanches that may release from the fissures (relatively rare compared to slab avalanches).